Speech–language pathology: Profession

-Swallowing disorders include difficulties in any system of the swallowing process (i.e., oral, pharyngeal, esophageal), as well as functional dysphagia and feeding disorders.
+Swallowing disorders include difficulties in any phase of the swallowing process (i.e., oral, pharyngeal, esophageal), as well as functional dysphagia and feeding disorders.
 Swallowing disorders can occur at any age and can stem from multiple causes.

 Multi-discipline collaboration

 SLPs collaborate with other health care professionals, often working as part of a multidisciplinary team.
-They can provide information and referrals to audiologists, physicians, dentists, nurses, nurse practitioners, occupational therapists, rehabilitation psychologists, dietitians, educators, behavior consultants (applied behavior analysis) and parents as dictated by the individual client's needs.
+They can provide information and referrals to audiologists, physicians, dentists, nurses, nurse practitioners, occupational therapists, rehabilitation psychologists, dietitians, educators, behavior consultants (applied behavior analysis), and parents as dictated by the individual client's needs.
 For example, the treatment for patients with cleft lip and palate often requires multidisciplinary collaboration.
-Speech–language pathologists can be very beneficial to help resolve speech problems associated with cleft lip and palate.
+Speech–language pathologists can be very beneficial in helping resolve speech problems associated with cleft lip and palate.
 Research has indicated that children who receive early language intervention are less likely to develop compensatory error patterns later in life, although speech therapy outcomes are usually better when surgical treatment is performed earlier.
 Another area of collaboration relates to auditory processing disorders, where SLPs can collaborate in assessments and provide intervention where there is evidence of speech, language, and/or other cognitive-communication disorders.

 Working environments

 SLPs work in a variety of clinical and educational settings.
 SLPs work in public and private hospitals, private practices, skilled nursing facilities (SNFs), long-term acute care (LTAC) facilities, hospice, and home healthcare.
 SLPs may also work as part of the support structure in the education system, working in both public and private schools, colleges, and universities.
 Some SLPs also work in community health, providing services at prisons and young offenders' institutions or providing expert testimony in applicable court cases.

-Following the American Speech–Language–Hearing Association's 2005 approval of the delivery of speech/language services via video conference or telepractice, SLPs in the United States have begun to use this service model.
+Following ASHA's 2005 approval of the delivery of speech/language services via video conference or telepractice, SLPs in the United States have begun to use this service model.

 Children with speech, language, and communication needs (SLCN) are particularly at risk of not being heard because of communication challenges.
-Speech-language pathologists (SLPs) can overlook the significance of supporting communication as a tool for the child to shape and influence choices available to them in their lives, even though it is advised that children with SLCN can and should be actively involved as equal partners in decision-making about their communication needs.
+Speech-language pathologists (SLPs) can explain the significance of supporting communication as a tool for the child to shape and influence choices available to them in their lives, even though it is advised that children with SLCN can and should be actively involved as equal partners in decision-making about their communication needs.
 Building these skills is especially crucial for SLPs working in settings related to traditional education.

 Research

 SLPs conduct research related to communication sciences and disorders, swallowing disorders, or other upper aerodigestive functions.

 Experimental, empirical, and scientific methodologies that build on hypothesis testing and logical, deductive reasoning have dominated research in speech-language pathology.
-The definition of innovation should be explicitly considered by speech-language pathologists.
-Other types of research in the field are complemented by qualitative research, which has also led to new theoretical insights, techniques, and research methods as well as new approaches to how we may deliver our services in ways that are responsive to our customers and communities.
+Other types of research in the field are complemented by qualitative research.